The information in this article applies to:

 - To create a landing between two runs of straight stairs, create the stair sections as described above, leaving a space between them where you would like a landing.

-- With the Straight Stairs tool selected, click once in the landing area to create a landing that joins the two stair sections.
+- With the Draw Stairs tool selected, click once in the landing area to create a landing that joins the two stair sections.

 - Select Build> Door> Hinged Door and then click on the wall at the top of your staircase to place a door.